Tax Counseling for the Elderly

 - Setting Up Payment Arrangements with the IRS – Our office can communicate with the IRS on your behalf to set up payment arrangements known as installment agreements.
 Many taxpayers can’t afford to pay the IRS one lump sum, but they can pay slowly over time.

-- Offer in Compromise – In some situations, the IRS will agree to settle tax debt for less than the full amount you owe.
+- Offer in Compromise – In some situations, the IRS will agree to settle tax liability for less than the full amount you owe.
 This is known as an offer in compromise.
 We’ll have to look into whether you qualify for this settlement option.

 - Tax Audits – If you’re being audited by the IRS, we can help with that process, as well.
 We’ll make sure your rights aren’t violated and that you are treated with respect during this process.